Self-paced demo - Service Map

 This query returns a list of the top 5 processes consuming processor on acmetomcat.
 You can inspect the query to get an introduction to the query language used for log searches.
 If you're interested in the processes on other computers, you could modify the query to retrieve that information.

-In this case, we can see that the backup process is consistently consuming about 60% of the app server’s CPU.
-It's obvious that this new process is responsible for our performance problem.
-Our solution would obviously be to remove this new backup software off the application server.
-We could actually use Desired State Configuration (DSC) managed by Azure Automation to define policies that ensure this process never runs on these critical systems.
+In this case, you can see that the backup process is consistently consuming about 60% of the app server’s CPU.
+It's obvious that this new process is responsible for your performance problem.
+Your solution would obviously be to remove this new backup software off the application server.
+You could actually use Desired State Configuration (DSC) managed by Azure Automation to define policies that ensure this process never runs on these critical systems.

 - Service Map provides you with a view of your entire application even if you don't know all of its servers and dependencies.

 - Service Map surfaces data collected by other management solutions to help you identify issues with your application and its underlying infrastructure.

 - Log searches allow you to drill down into specific data collected in the Log Analytics workspace.